Colin Low Award

-The Colin Low Award is an annual Canadian film award, presented to honour the best Canadian documentary film screened at that year's DOXA Documentary Film Festival.
+The Colin Low Award is a juried annual film award presented at the DOXA Documentary Film Festival to recognize the director of best Canadian documentary film screened at that year's festival.
+The award is named in honour of influential Canadian documentary filmmaker Colin Low.

+The award is sponsored by the Directors Guild of Canada and comes with a $5,000 cash prize.
 The award frequently, but not always, presents an honorable mention in addition to the overall winner.

-The award is named in honour of influential Canadian documentary filmmaker Colin Low.